SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Mercer University College of Pharmacy discussed a wide range of topics including personal interests, ethical scenarios in pharmacy practice, leadership qualities, future career goals, and challenges faced in the field.
-While some responses hinted at MMI format and nondisclosure agreements, the common themes revolved around personal experiences, problem-solving skills, motivations for pursuing pharmacy, and interactions with patients and colleagues.
+Students said most interesting question asked at Mercer University College of Pharmacy discussed a wide range of topics such as personal interests, ethical dilemmas in pharmacy practice, leadership qualities, and future career goals.
+The interviews may have followed an MMI format based on responses mentioning nondisclosure agreements and a conversational approach with various interviewers, with common questions focusing on motivations for pursuing pharmacy, handling challenging situations in a pharmacy setting, and personal attributes relevant to the profession.

 What was the most difficult question?